bmklei8p/formula-1-pitstop/README.md

 - on full race results page, when the driver is a lap down showing as a DNF - fixed

 7/26 -
-- Need track model to have both circuit name and official name for race - track pages will use circuit name for display.
+- Need track model to have both circuit name and official name for race - track pages will use circuit name for display.  - fixed

+- { next: {revalidate: 60}} vs { next: {revalidate: 60}} for fetches